SmilingOwl/VCOM-19_20/README.md

 For this task, we used a UNET architecture to achieve segmentation, using Batch Normalization in the contraction path to increase the stability of the network, and with different loss functions, that we compared and arrived at the conclusion that Dice loss worked the best for our data sets.

+For a more detailed overview of this project, check the respective article [here](https://github.com/SmilingOwl/VCOM-19_20/blob/master/project2/docs/Report.pdf).